Mueller UltraTemp MT-175 Toaster Oven In-depth Review

 The Toast function is where both the lower and upper heating elements work.
 Nonetheless, the oven still provides all the basic functions for its intended purposes.

-These heating elements are made of quartz which uses infrared light to cook foods faster than the more common nichrome counterparts.
+In addition, it has two quartz heating elements which uses infrared light to cook foods faster than the more common nichrome counterparts (+2).
 Quartz heating elements also cool down faster, are more energy-efficient and easier to clean but not as durable.

 Capacity